In this article

 Document and record everything connected to the procurement process, and you'll have no issues negotiating contracts or redefining vendor terms.

-What are the primary functions of a procurement management team?
+What are the primary functions of the procurement management team?

 Procurement management teams contribute immensely to your business's success.
 Here are every procurement team's essential functions: